dd32/td-gh-ex/readme.txt

 License: GNU General Public License v2 or later License URI: http://www.gnu.org/licenses/gpl-2.0.html

+== Description ==

+Apex Business is a multipurpose business and blog theme that can be used for all types of websites.

 == Copyright ==

 Apex Business WordPress Theme, Copyright 2019 aruphash